History of Mexican Americans in Houston: Beginning and immigration in the early 20th century

 When Houston was first settled in 1836, some Mexican prisoners of war cleared and drained swampland so the city could be settled.
 Some parcels of land were given to 100 of the prisoners, who became servants.
 Throughout most of the 19th century most Mexican immigrants traveled to the Rio Grande Valley, El Paso, and San Antonio and did not go to East Texas cities like Houston.
 The Anglos (non-Hispanic, English speaking whites) in East Texas had a Deep South culture and preferred sharecroppers who were African American and Anglo.
 Robert R. Treviño, author of The Church in the Barrio: Mexican American Ethno-Catholicism in Houston, said that the Anglos "made it clear that Mexicans were not welcome."
 At various points between 1850 and 1880, six to eighteen Mexicans lived in Houston.
 Treviño said that "Mexicans were almost invisible in Houston during most of the nineteenth century."
 The authors of Mexican American Baseball in Houston and Southeast Texas, Richard A. Santillán, et al., stated that the lack of an established Mexican-American population differentiated Houston from other major Texas cities.
 Nestor Rodriguez, author of "Hispanic and Asian Immigration Waves in Houston," wrote that the 1880 U.S. Census showed a "handful" of Mexicans in Houston.
 That census counted fewer than ten persons of Mexican ancestry within the municipal boundaries.

 Mexican migration into Houston increased with the expansion of the railroad system and the installation of Porfirio Díaz as the President of Mexico.
 Mexicans fleeing the hardships of the Díaz modernization program used the railroads to travel to Texas.
 In the late 1800s and early 1900s Mexican Americans and immigrants from Mexico began to stay in Houston permanently.
 Many worked in unskilled labor and as food vendors.
 500 people of Mexican origin lived in Houston by the year 1900.
 This increased to 2,000 by 1910, Treviño said "[...]the haphazard trickle had become a steady influx[...]"
 In 1907 a junta patriótica (cultural committee) opened Mexican Independence Day festivities.
 In 1908 at least one Mexican American mutual aid society had formed.
+Houston's first educators of Mexican descent also arrived in the 1900s.
+In 1907, Houston hired its first Mexican male educator Juan Jose Mercado, who taught Spanish at Houston High School, a White school.
 By 1910 Houston had about 2,000 people of Mexican ancestry.